staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 The slideshow system is simple.
 It's either a 16:9 image texture or a 16:9 video.

-1. From Assets/_Presenter/Prefabs, nest a "Slideshow" prefab under a "Chapter" prefab.
+1. From Assets/_Presenter/Prefabs, nest a "Slideshow" prefab under a "Chapter" prefab in your scene.

 2. Add Image and Video slides under the "Add slides under this" element.
 The order of slides in the hierarchy defines the order the slides will appear when using the Up/Down arrows while the slideshow is visible.